MathJax

 Yes, it is a free JavaScript library.

-It is also an open source solution, and you can access its source code on GitHub.
+Moreover, it is an open-source solution, and you can access its source code on GitHub.

 Which country uses MathJax the most?